“An Existence That We Can Call Home” by James Kim1 min read

 we could not trust those who break promises made.

 James Kim is currently in pursuit of a Master’s in Counseling Psychology: Art Therapy.
-When he’s not in class, they enjoy playing video games, watching television and movies, and, of course, writing poetry.
+When he’s not in class, he enjoys playing video games, watching television and movies, and, of course, writing poetry.
 James is so happy to have his poem published with Ricepaper and hopes you enjoy reading it as much as they had fun writing it!

 James Kim’s poem is one of the shortlisted poems for the City Poems Contest for Emerging Poets.
 Watch his performance and reading of her poetry here.